riyatuitui/Task-QA-Intern-Vrit-Technologies-/README.md

 5. ChromeDriver (4.43.0)
 ## Dependencies
 The project uses the following dependencies:
-1.Selenium WebDriver
+1. Selenium WebDriver
-2.TestNG
+2. TestNG
-3.WebDriverManager
+3. WebDriverManager
-4.Mailosaur Java
+4. Mailosaur Java
-5.Maven Surefire Plugin
+5. Maven Surefire Plugin
-6.Extentreports
+6. Extentreports

 ## How to Run the Project
 1. Clone the repository